thejas-somarajan/project_lifesaver/README.md

 ## Features:

-1 An effecient flutter app to mimic the working of a smartwatch connectivity app in android phones 2 Arduino - based oled display to showcase how the user perceives the working at the time of the accident 3 A CNN based feed-forward network to predict two cases - abnormality in vitals and severeness of hemorrhage.
+1) An effecient flutter app to mimic the working of a smartwatch connectivity app in android phones.

+2) Arduino - based oled display to showcase how the user perceives the working at the time of the accident.

+3) A CNN based feed-forward network to predict two cases - abnormality in vitals and severeness of hemorrhage.

  *As the main focus is on hemorrhage, input is given by simulation

 ## Getting Started